Maiyarasu-S/Sterlo_final/README.md

-# 🏥 Sterlo Hospital – Patient Registration & Appointment System
+# 🏥 Patient Registration & Appointment System

 A responsive single-page web application for managing patient registrations, appointments, and records — built using **HTML**, **CSS (Bootstrap 5 + Custom Theme)**, and **Vanilla JavaScript** with **LocalStorage** as the backend.